Group and Division Applicability

 Linguistics 324 - Advanced Topics in Syntax - Syllabus (PDF)

 Full course for one semester.
 This course gives students the opportunity to build on concepts and methodologies learned in introductory syntax by exploring current research problems in formal syntax.
 Readings for the course include influential papers from the history of generative grammar, as well as more recent contributions to the field.
 This course also builds on the topics discussed in Linguistics 328 by considering data from a wide variety of languages, and addressing the issue of how formal syntactic theories handle cross-linguistic variation.
 Topics covered may include word order variation, constraints on phrase structure and movement, functional categories, and the theory of anaphora.
 May be repeated for credit with consent of the instructor.
 Prerequisite: Linguistics 323 or equivalent, or consent of the instructor.
 Linguistics 328 is recommended.
 Conference.
+Not offered 2014-15.

 Linguistics 326 - Discourse - Syllabus (PDF)

 Full course for one semester.
 Within linguistics, the analysis of discourse includes the study of linguistic units larger than the sentence and extends, more generally, to the study of stretches of speech (as well as written language) in the context of their use.
 This course will introduce a linguistic approach to discourse, touching topics possibly familiar from other disciplines: the nature of text, the determinants of style, the variety of linguistic genres, both written and spoken, and literacy and orality, including conversation and gesture.
 The class will use empirical materials from a variety of languages and cultural traditions to fuel this exploration.
 Along the way, we will consider some well-known conundrums surrounding such notions as meaning, reference, topic, coherence, and context.
 Prerequisite: Linguistics 212 or equivalent, or consent of the instructor.
 Conference.
+Not offered 2014-15.

 Linguistics 328 - Morphosyntactic Typology - Syllabus (PDF)